 Joshua and His Ball

 Imagine you’re in the backyard with your son.
 He loses his ball under the deck.
 What do you do?
 As adults, we often rush to solve the problem.

 The Reggio-inspired way

 OBSERVATION: Our Educator stands back and observes, recognizing this as a teachable moment.
 Rather than solving Joshua’s problem, she deliberately allows him time and space to solve his own problem.
 She takes a few photos, makes some notes and asks open ended questions to help guide Joshua to a solution.

 PROBLEM-SOLVING: Left to his own devices, Joshua tries to retrieve his ball first by reaching under the deck with his arm.
 It is too short.
 Then he uses a stick to try to reach his ball.
 Again it is too short.
 Next, he decides to engage his friends and together they devise a way to retrieve the ball with a longer stick.

 DOCUMENTATION & ONGOING LEARNING: Joshua’s teacher documents this learning by displaying the photographs in the classroom at eye level so Joshua and his friends can be reminded of the challenge and their success.
 This is consistent with the pedagogy supported by the Ministry of Education’s “How Does Learning Happen?”.

-In directing her passion and experience to opening Atelier Kids Early Learning & Care, she’s pioneering the development of the first Reggio-inspired early learning centre in the west end and is firm in her commitment to share her dedication to the philosophy by developing additional Reggio-inspired centres in Ontario.
+In directing her passion and experience toward the opening of Atelier Kids Early Learning & Care, she’s pioneering the development of the first Reggio-inspired child care centre in the west end and is firm in her commitment to share her dedication to the philosophy by developing additional Reggio-inspired centres in Ontario.

 “Atelier Kids is for parents who believe that children need to be viewed as capable, confident and curious, in order to be fully engaged as young learners,” she says.
 “Reggio is really a 2.0 way of looking at how we nurture and stoke young minds and imaginations, helping them become life-long learners.
 I’m confident that our parents are ready for this type of growth and change, too.”